HardisonCo/.github/international/bhutan/bt-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with bt_Health systems in Bhutan.
+This document outlines how HMS-ESR is integrated with bt-health systems in Bhutan.